QUOTES-What people are saying about China's chipmaking export controls | Headlines

 QUOTES-What people are saying about China's chipmaking export controls

 China will control exports of some metals used in the semiconductor industry, ramping up a technology war with the United States and potentially causing more disruption to global supply chains.
-Here's what people are saying about the measure: JOHN STRAND OF STRAND CONSULT: "Gallium and Germanium are not like the rare earths where there is almost no alternative suppliers.
+Here's what people are saying about the measure: LUCY CHEN, VICE PRESIDENT AT TAIPEI-BASED ISAIAH RESEARCH: "We believe that gallium and germanium are indeed important raw materials for the semiconductor industry, and China currently accounts for at least 80% of their supply.

 - Country: